josephjaspers/blackcat_tensors/BlackCat_Tensors/README.md

 	BCT is a header only library that supports compilation with the NVCC and G++ BCT does not support any default BLAS routines, and must be linked with an apropriate BLAS library.

-	Setting up simply requires adding the BlackCat_Tensors3.3 your path and including "BlackCat_Tensors.h"
+	Setting up simply requires adding the BlackCat_Tensors your path and including "BlackCat_Tensors.h"

 FAQ Fast Explanation: